gyanantaran/DynamicsSimulations/problem09/README.md

 TODO: Could I have created this analytical solution symbolically?

-# b.
-Find a numerical solution using given parameters
+# Find a numerical solution using given parameters

 The corresponding code for this in file [./Ballistics/src/Ballistics.jl](./Ballistics/src/Ballistics.jl):